July 15, 2014

 February 9, 2012

-Bryan Chu is a nine-time winning journalist who worked as a Lakers reporter for NBA.com and as a sports and criminal justice reporter for Hearst Corporation, and a Lakers columnist on Yahoo!
+Bryan Chu is a nine-time winning journalist who worked as a Lakers reporter for NBA.com, as a sports and criminal justice reporter for Hearst Corporation, and a Lakers columnist on Yahoo!
 Contributor Network.

 His favorite stories he has written include spending 24 straight hours with a family of nine wrestlers in Albany, NY, training with Blake Griffin in San Francisco while being berated by Frank "Hell's Trainer" Matrisciano and uncovering the story of Jeremy Lin.
 Chu will also never forget his 1-on-1 interview with Lance Armstrong and also wearing a bulletproof vest at 2 a.m. while exposing the most dangerous street in San Antonio, TX.

 Chu is also an active member of the Asian American Journalists Association.

 Hey Bryan, you have to check out the new Jeremy Lin meme, www.linning.com!
 It's the Jeremy Lin version of Tebowing!!

 Yo Bryan.
 Great article on Jeremy Lin.
 I am pursuing my J.D at Marquette.
 I wanted to say I am inspired to see other Asian-Americans such as you and Jeremy pursuing careers in the sports industry.
 Although it is not a subject that I often think about, one cannot help but notice the lack of Asian-Americans in this industry.
 So congrats man and I look forward to seeing other articles form you.